Domw66/TA28-main/README.md

 develop these conditions by providing a simple platform to meet friends and build community.

 ### The current state is iteration 1 of the build

+## Technologies

+We use React x.xx, Flask 2.0.3, and Python 3.7.